Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Introduction

-In this study, we experimentally demonstrate an all-fibered dual-comb spectrometer operating within the thulium amplification band.
-The down-conversion is achieved by leveraging degenerate four-wave mixing \cite{Pitois2003, billat_high-power_2014, parriaux_two-micron_2018} in a novel design of highly nonlinear fiber (HNLF) that allows a precise control on its dispersion parameters \cite{Ahmedou2022}.
-This innovative fiber design effectively reduces fluctuations in the dispersion coefficients along the fiber, thereby enhancing the efficiency of nonlinear conversion.
+In this study, we demonstrate the efficiency of an all-fibered dual-comb spectrometer operating in the two-micron band.
+Down-conversion of frequency combs from 1.55 microns to around 2 microns is achieved via degenerate four-wave mixing \cite{Pitois2003, billat_high-power_2014, parriaux_two-micron_2018} in a discretized highly nonlinear fiber (D-HNLF) of original design, which allows precise control of its dispersion parameters \cite{Ahmedou2022}.
+In fact, the frequency shift induced by four-wave mixing is highly dependent on the values of the second- and fourth-order dispersion coefficients, hence the need for precise control of these two parameters.
+On the other hand, the D-HNLF effectively reduces fluctuations in the dispersion coefficients along the fiber, thereby enhancing the efficiency of nonlinear conversion.
+In a previous work, we gave a preliminary result showing the possibility of converting a pulse train from 1562 nm to 1950 nm with such a fiber.
+In this paper we demonstrate for the first time the possibility of simultaneously converting and spectrally broadening two electro-optic frequency combs.
+We show that it is then possible to perform dual-comb spectroscopy of different molecular species in the two-micron band.
+We are particularly interested in the broadening of the absorption spectral lines by collisional processes between molecules.
 Our experimental results for the collisional self-broadening coefficients of rotationnal-vibrational (rovibrational) transitions of $\text{C}\text{O}_2$ and $\text{N}_2\text{O}$ molecules exhibit excellent agreement with the HITRAN molecular spectroscopic database \cite{gordon_hitran2020_2022}.
 Furthermore, experimental measurements have been conducted on a $\text{C}\text{O}_2$/$\text{N}_2\text{O}$ mixture to determine the collisional broadening of several lines of $\text{C}\text{O}_2$ due to the presence of $\text{N}_2\text{O}$.
+Note that the collisional broadening coefficients of the $\text{C}\text{O}_2$/$\text{N}_2\text{O}$ mixture in the spectral band studied are not available in the HITRAN spectroscopic database.
+Our experimental measurements could therefore contribute to enriching this important database.